 The Johns Hopkins speech-language pathologists (sometimes informally called speech therapists) provide therapy for adults whose ability to speak or swallow has been affected by an injury or illness.
-Our speech-language therapists assess and treat a variety of speech, language, and swallowing disorders.
+Our speech-language therapists assess and treat a variety of speech, language, cognitive and swallowing disorders.
+This may include retraining for “slurred speech” after a stroke, cognitive therapy after brain surgery, swallowing therapy related to a neurological condition and everything in between.

 Our Specialty Areas